danpeirce/xpress-pic18f46k42/README.pandoc.md

 pandoc -s --toc -t gfm README.pandoc.md -o README.md -->

-# Testing PIC18F46K42 XPRESS Board
+# Testing programs in the DIP PIC18F46K42 IC

-This branch of the project was set up to do a simple UART test of the two UARTs on the PIC18F46K42 XPRESS board.
+This branch of the project was set up to test the feasibility of using a DIP version of the PIC18F46K42 as the target device and connecting to the Xpress board as a USB to serial adaptor.
+The reasons for doing this:

+* to allow a PICkit3 or PICkit4 to be used as a programmer/debugger.
+* to allow one to try features of the PIC18F46K42 that are incompatible with the Xpress board.
+The incompatibility arises if a feature requires RC7 to be no-load.
+On the Xpress board the output from the UART to serial bridge is connected to RC7 through a 220 Ω resistor.

 ## Board Features